JadhavSwati1999/Linux-File-Permissions/README.md

 ## There are three types of owners in Linux .

 1. **User** — who create file
-2. **Group** — multiple users and all users of a group have similar permission
+2. **Group** — multiple users and all users of a group have similar permission.
 3. **Others** — Apart from user or group who has access to the file.

 ## File Types